Implications of a Froissart bound saturation of $\gamma^*$-$p$ deep inelastic scattering. Part I. Quark distributions at

-As we emphasized in the Introduction, for the energies $E_\nu$ of interest for UHE neutrino cross sections, we must know $F_2^{\gamma p}(x,Q^2)$ at values of $x$ many orders of magnitude below the range where it has been measured at HERA.
-To cover the highest energy range reached by neutrino telescope searches \cite{forte, glue}, $E_\nu\sim 10^{17}$ GeV, requires an extrapolation of eight orders of magnitude in $x$ below the lowest values $x\sim 10^{-5}$--$10^{-6}$ encountered at HERA.
-While this is actually only a factor of $\sim 3$ increase in the maximum value of the natural variable $v\equiv\ln(1/x)$, it is still essential that the form used to extrapolate $F_2^{\gamma p}(x,Q^2)$ be consistent with both the asymptotic limiting behavior expected theoretically and the present data.
-If a fit to the data indicates that the measured structure function is already consistent with the limiting asymptotic form, the extrapolation may be expected to be robust; our approach, which we summarize here, has this feature.
-It is the best one can do.
+As we emphasized in the Introduction, for the energies $E_\nu$ of interest for UHE neutrino cross sections, we must know quark distributions at values of $x$ many orders of magnitude below the range where they have been derived from HERA measurements of $F_2^{\gamma p}(x,Q^2)$.
+In particular, to reach the highest energy range covered by neutrino telescope searches \cite{forte, glue}, $E_\nu\sim 10^{17}$ GeV, requires an extrapolation of eight orders of magnitude below the lowest values $x\sim 10^{-5}$--$10^{-6}$ encountered at HERA.
+While this involves only a factor of $\lesssim 3$ increase in the maximum value of the natural variable $v\equiv\ln(1/x)$, it is still essential that the form used to extrapolate $F_2^{\gamma p}(x,Q^2)$ be consistent both with the asymptotic limiting behavior expected theoretically, and with the present data.
+We stress that, if a fit to the data indicates that the measured structure function is already consistent with the limiting asymptotic form, the extrapolation may be expected to be robust; our approach, which we summarize here, has this feature.

-Up to well understood corrections, the reduced cross section reported experimentally \cite{HERAcombined} is equal to $F_2^{\gamma p}(x,Q^2)$.
-This structure function contains all of the strong interaction dynamics, a point made clearly in Ref. \cite{bbt1}.
-From the point of view of vector dominance, expected to hold at high energies and large $Q^2$ \cite{ashok}, it is just the extension of real $\gamma p$ scattering with photon 4-momentum squared $q^2=0$, to virtual $\gamma^*p$ scattering with a virtual photon 4-momentum squared $q^2=-Q^2<0$.
+The structure function $F_2^{\gamma p}(x,Q^2)$ is equal, up to known (kinematic) factors, to the total cross section for virtual photon-nucleon $(\gamma^*p)$ scattering, and contains all of the strong interaction dynamics in the process, a point made clearly in Ref.\ \cite{bbt1}.
+It is just the extension of real $\gamma p$ scattering with photon 4-momentum squared $q^2=0$, to virtual $\gamma^*p$ scattering with a virtual photon 4-momentum squared $q^2=-Q^2<0$.
 We denote the Mandelstam variables for $\gamma^*p$ scattering by $ \hat{s},\,\hat{t},$ and $\hat{u}$.